Learning Dynamics from Infrequent Output Measurements for Uncertainty-Aware Optimal Control: Metropolis--Hastings Sampling

-Evaluating the acceptance probability requires computing the likelihood of the measurement sequence under a proposed pair $\bm{z}'$, i.e., $p(\bm{y}_{1:M} \mid \bm{z}')$.
-This, in turn, requires propagating the latent state trajectory between the measurement instants $t_{1:M}$.
+Evaluating the acceptance probability requires computing the likelihood of the measurement sequence under a proposed pair~$\bm{z}'$, i.e., $p(\bm{y}_{1:M} \mid \bm{z}')$.
+This, in turn, requires propagating the latent state trajectory to the measurement instants $t_{1:M}$.
 Let